-39. Radio advertising raises slightly different practical issues to television advertising.
-However, the Industry Code makes it a requirement for advertisers to include (i) a brief responsible gambling message of the kind described in paragraph 19 above. or (ii) a voiceover at the end which will refer listeners to www.begambleaware.org
+45. Radio advertising raises slightly different practical issues to television advertising.
+However, the Industry Code makes it a requirement for advertisers to include (i) a brief safer gambling message of the kind described in paragraph 22 above.; or (ii) a voiceover at the end which will refer listeners to www.begambleaware.org

-18+ messaging
+18+ MESSAGING

-40. It is a specific requirement (introduced in the second edition of the Code) that every television and print advert should carry clearly either a '18+' symbol or a 'no under 18s' type message, except in the case where lotteries are being marketed.
-In the case of lotteries a comparable 'no under 16s' message should appear.
+46. It is a specific requirement (introduced in the second edition of the Code) that every television and print advert should carry clearly either a '18+' symbol or a 'no under 18s' type message, except in the case where lotteries are being marketed.
+In the case of lotteries a comparable 'no under 16s' or '16+' message should appear.